LondonBiofoundry/basicsynbio/docs/source/introduction.rst

 Summary
 -------

-While BASIC DNA assembly has several desirable features, it has multiple shortcomings, making it difficult for new users to adopt and for existing users to implement.
+While BASIC DNA assembly has several desirable features, without good software to supplement it, it has a number of shortcomings making it difficult for new users to adopt and for existing users to implement.
-We built the basicsynbio package to overcome these shortcomings making BASIC DNA assembly more reliable as well as easier to adopt and implement.
+We built the basicsynbio package with this in mind.

 .. [#Storch2015] Storch, M., Casini, A., Mackrow, B., Fleming, T., Trewhitt, H., Ellis, T., & Baldwin, G. S. (2015).
 BASIC: A New Biopart Assembly Standard for Idempotent Cloning Provides Accurate, Single-Tier DNA Assembly for Synthetic Biology.
 ACS Synthetic Biology, 4(7), 781–787. https://doi.org/10.1021/sb500356d
 .. [#Storch2020] Storch, M., Haines, M. C., & Baldwin, G. S. (2020).
 DNA-BOT: a low-cost, automated DNA assembly platform for synthetic biology.
 Synthetic Biology, 5(1). https://doi.org/10.1093/synbio/ysaa010